-Although the disadvantages seems to be greater than the positive sides, heat pump trials have showed the benefits of installing heat pumps.
+Although the disadvantages seem to be greater than the positive sides, heat pump trials have shown the benefits of installing heat pumps.
 The results of these trials underline that:

-On the energy saving side, it has been showed that well installed heat pumps release less carbon dioxide with respect to electric or gas heating
+- On the energy-saving side, it has been shown that well-installed heat pumps release less carbon dioxide with respect to electric or gas heating

 - There have been cost reductions for households not being on the gas grid.